 Does keeping it small keep costs down?

-The latest ABS data shows a 30 per cent decrease in the number of weddings held in 2020 – the largest annual decrease ever reported.
+In a post-covid world, ABS data shows a 30 per cent decrease in the number of weddings held in 2020 – the largest annual decrease ever reported.
 But there’s plenty of evidence to suggest couples are still saying “I do”, albeit with drastically different plans.
 The micro-wedding gained popularity as an alternative for couples determined to tie the knot during the pandemic, but the trend may be a saving grace for those who can’t spare the expense of a lavish wedding.

 The average cost of eloping in Australia is between $8,000 and $15,000* – a far more reasonable figure than that of a full-scale soiree.
 However, the general feeling from celebrants and wedding photographers across the board is that micro-weddings and elopements are no less memorable.
 They allow for the intimacy that can sometimes be lost amongst a thrum of family and friends.